hydra/ledsnowboard/README.md

 Additionally each executable project needs a path variable called `TEENSYDUINO` which points to the same location so that Eclipse can resolve the include files.

+# Building

+See the Readme.md files in each executable project for further details.